Flag of Wiltshire: History

 In 2006, the Bustard Flag was created by Mike Prior and digitally designed by his daughter, Helen Pocock, while they were working at their family print business.
 Mike Prior attempted to popularise the Bustard Flag by contacting notable figures of Wiltshire, including Alexander Thynn, 7th Marquess of Bath.
 The marquess raised the flag in Mike Prior’s garden on 24 September 2006.
 Mike Prior also contacted the local authorities.
 This resulted in Jane Scott, Baroness Scott of Bybrook, then leader of the now-abolished Wiltshire County Council, raising the flag at County Hall, Trowbridge, on 5 June 2007.

 Without consulting the populace, Wiltshire Council formally adopted the Bustard Flag at a full meeting on 1 December 2009.
 The flag was subsequently registered with the Flag Institute.
 The flag only represents the area of the unitary authority of Wiltshire, rather than the ceremonial county of Wiltshire; therefore, it does not represent the Borough of Swindon, which became a unitary authority on 1 April 1997.

 Mike Prior admitted that ‘there is no method or authority to get it accepted as the county flag of Wiltshire, that is all done by public acceptance’.
 Accordingly, Mike Prior continued to campaign for public acceptance of the Bustard Flag after Wiltshire Council’s formal adoption of the flag.
 During the 2011 Glastonbury Festival, Mike Prior offered to refund half the cost of an individual's £200 ticket if the attendee managed to get the flag on TV coverage of the event.
 The flag appeared on TV coverage of the Pyramid Stage during multiple sets.
-However, the necessity of providing payment to an individual to fly the flag at an event known for flag-waving does not constitute evidence of public acceptance.